-If you don’t abide by the laws, you will find yourself facing expensive consequences, business losses, and if worst comes to worst, ending up in jail.
-Common landlord mistakes include failing to provide a safe environment, not setting proper expectations or disclosures, not following the proper eviction process, increasing rent illegally, violating building or fire department codes, and most of all not using the Ontario standard form of lease.
+Common mistakes landlords make include failing to provide a safe living environment in a rental unit, not setting proper expectations or disclosures, ignoring the proper eviction process, increasing rent illegally, violating fire and building codes, and neglecting to use the Ontario standard form of lease.

-What is a rental agreement?
-Simply put, a rental agreement, also known as a tenancy agreement or lease, is a contract between you and your tenant stating that they will pay for the agreed monthly rent in exchange for the right to occupy the rental property.
+What is a tenancy agreement?
+Simply put, a tenancy agreement, also known as a lease, is a contract between you and your tenant stating that they will pay rent for the agreed monthly amount in exchange for the right to occupy the unit as rental housing.

 However, effective April 30, 2018, Ontario decided to introduce the use of the standard Ontario lease agreement form as a requirement for all tenancy agreements moving forward.